 These four applications are addressed individually as they are on different technology readiness levels.
 Specific objectives for the application areas are:

 - Revise the IEA Recommended Practices #15 for ground-based remote sensing for wind resource assessment and the IEA Recommended Practices #18 for floating lidar systems.

 - Explore ways to improve lidar systems regarding cost, reliability, and accuracy.

 - Identify gaps in standards and transferability that may prevent widespread adoption.

-- Explore if and how new standards for the use of ground-based lidar systems needs to be adapted for the use of nacelle or spinner-based or floating lidar systems.
+- Explore if and how new standards for the use of ground-based lidar systems need to be adapted for the use of nacelle or spinner-based or floating lidar systems.